 Kyrgyzstan is a beautiful Central Asian country that was once a major feature of the trade routes of the Silk Road.
 It’s an adventure waiting to happen.
 Aside from its natural beauty, Kyrgyzstan is full of beautifully warm and friendly people that will try to help you in any way that they can.
+This list of things to know about Kyrgyzstan will help make your visit to the country even more memorable.

 Most people speak Kyrgyz, alongside Russian.
 Both languages have huge similarities.
 For example, the word for cafe in Russian is кафе and in Kyrgyz it is кафеси.
 Both languages use the Cyrillic alphabet.
 The Kyrgyz Cyrillic Alphabet has 3 unique characters not found in the 33 character Russian Cyrillic Alphabet.